MSc Anatomy: Career, Skills, Scope, Options, Outlook

 • Human Anatomy: This course provides an in-depth study of the structure and function of the human body, including the skeletal, muscular, nervous, cardiovascular, respiratory, digestive, and urinary systems.
 Students may learn about the gross anatomy of these systems through lectures, laboratory dissection and observation, and imaging techniques such as CT scans and MRI.

-• Histology: This course focuses on the study of tissues and their structure at the microscopic level.
-Students may learn about the different types of tissues in the human body, including epithelial, connective, muscular, and nervous tissue, and how they function in maintaining the overall structure and function of the body.
+• Histology: This course focuses on studying tissues and their structure at the microscopic level.
+Students may learn about the different types of tissues in the human body, including epithelial, connective, muscular, and nervous tissue, and how they maintain the overall structure and function of the body.

 • Neuroanatomy: This course covers the anatomy and function of the nervous system, including the brain, spinal cord, and peripheral nerves.
 Students may learn about the structure and function of the various regions of the brain, as well as the pathways and neurotransmitters involved in nerve conduction and communication.